SymfonyCasts/solid/sfcasts/sf-cloud-database.md

 symfony ssh
 ```

-to ssh into our container, and then execute the command to load the fixtures.
+To SSH into our container, and then execute the command to load the fixtures.
 But...
 that won't work.

 No problem!
 We can do something cooler.
-Exit out of ssh, and run:
+Exit out of SSH, and run:

 ```terminal
 symfony tunnel:open